Medical MLLM is Vulnerable: Cross-Modality Jailbreak and Mismatched Attacks on Medical Multimodal Large Language Models: Methodology

 \subsection{3MAD Dataset Construction}

-The 3MAD (Multimodal Medical Model Attack Dataset) is designed to address malicious and mismatch attacks, which are critical challenges in medical diagnostics affecting accuracy.
-The images are sourced from several well-known medical image datasets.
-As shown in the Figure~\ref{dataset},We have selected 9 commonly used imaging modalities and 12 patient body parts, creating 18 modality-region combinations, totaling 111,420 images.
-To address the long-tail issue of mismatched image counts and prevent potential imbalance, we will augment the smaller image groups and randomly sample from the larger ones, ensuring similar magnitudes across categories.
-The statistics for the images that constitute the 3MAD-66K and 3MAD-1K datasets are presented in Table~\ref{table:dataset_statistics}.
+The 3MAD (Multimodal Medical Model Attack Dataset) is designed to tackle malicious and mismatch attacks that significantly challenge medical diagnostics by affecting accuracy.
+The dataset comprises images sourced from various well-known medical image datasets, representing a broad range of countries, ethnicities, and regions.
+In the 3MAD dataset, 9 common imaging modalities and 12 patient body parts are selected, resulting in 18 modality-region combinations and a total of 111,420 images.
+To address potential imbalance from mismatched image counts, smaller image groups will be augmented, and random sampling will be used for larger groups, ensuring similar magnitudes across categories.
+The statistics for the 3MAD-66K and 3MAD-1K datasets are summarized in Figure~\ref{dataset_overview}, Figure~\ref{fig:dataset-img},Figure~\ref{fig:dataset-region} ,and Table~\ref{tab:dataset_statistics}.

+When constructing scenarios for malicious attacks, we draw inspiration from CheXagent~\cite{chen2024chexagent}, which segments user needs in the medical field.
+Building on this, we proposed a query segmentation framework.
+Malicious queries are generated using GPT-4.
+As illustrated in Figure~\ref{fig:phenomena_and_semantics}(b), dimensionality reduction and clustering analysis are performed on the constructed dataset, validating the rationality of the classification.
+The dataset, which reflects real-world user distributions, is extensive and authentic, making 3MAD one of the most comprehensive and high-quality medical attack datasets available today, representing the diversity of diseases in the current clinical landscape.The detailed process of constructing the dataset is presented in Figure~\ref{dataset}.

-The primary 3MAD-66K dataset comprises 66,609 images across 18 imaging types and 1,080 GPT-4-aided prompts, based on CheXagent~\cite{chen2024chexagent}, categorizing harmful queries for comprehensive training, attacking, and testing scenarios.
-Additionally, the smaller 3MAD-Tiny-1K dataset offers a curated set of 6,480 text-image jailbreak pairs, featuring textual, image-based, and cross-attacks on MedLLMs and MedMLLMs.
+The primary 3MAD-66K dataset includes 66,609 images across 18 imaging types and 1,080 GPT-4-aided prompts, based on CheXagent~\cite{chen2024chexagent}, for comprehensive training, attacking, and testing scenarios.
+The smaller 3MAD-Tiny-1K dataset offers 6,480 text-image jailbreak pairs, featuring textual, image-based, and cross-attacks on MedLLMs and MedMLLMs.